 How To Grill Carrots Without Burning Them

-- The Problem with Grilled Carrots: Typical grocery store carrots are larger than the carrots you see at the farmers market (or ones picked earlier in the growing season.)
+- The Challenge with Grilled Carrots: Typical grocery store carrots are larger than the carrots you see at the farmers market (or ones picked earlier in the growing season.)
 These fatter carrots can actually be problematic when grilled because the outside chars before the inside becomes tender.
 So I came up with a solution!

 - Set up Grill for Indirect Heat: The number one key to great grilled carrots is to use indirect heat to your advantage.
 Indirect heat is when one side of the grill is hot, and the other is not.
 To set up your grill for indirect heat on a charcoal grill, rake the hot coals to one side before placing the grill grate on top.
 If you’re using a gas grill, preheat the grill first, then turn off one side of the grill just before adding the food.
 My gas grill has three burners, so I turned off one of them.